sfepy/sfepy/doc/developer_guide.rst

 *Reporting a bug is the first way in which to contribute to an open source project*

-We use the site http://sfepy.org to provide a hub for the developers to post problems, ask questions, create wiki pages, etc. The address is currently just an alias to the Google code site http://code.google.com/p/sfepy.
+Short version: go to the main `SfePy`_ and follow the links given there.

-When you encounter a problem, try searching that site first - an answer may already be posted in the `sfepy-devel
-<http://groups.google.com/group/sfepy-devel>`_ mailing list (to which we
-suggest you subscribe...), or the problem might have been added to the `Issues
-<http://code.google.com/p/sfepy/issues/list>`_ web page.
-As is true in any open
-source project, doing your homework by searching for existing known problems greatly reduces the burden on the developers by eliminating duplicate issues.
+When you encounter a problem, try searching that site first - an answer may already be posted in the `SfePy mailing list`_ (to which we suggest you subscribe...), or the problem might have been added to the `SfePy issues`_ web page.
+As is true in any open source project, doing your homework by searching for existing known problems greatly reduces the burden on the developers by eliminating duplicate issues.
 If you find your problem already exists in the issue tracker, feel free to gather more information and append it to the issue.
 In case the problem is not there, create a new issue with proper labels for the issue type and priority, and/or ask us using the mailing list.

 **Note** A google account (e.g., gmail account) is needed to join the mailing list and post comments to issues.
 It is, however, not needed to create a new